Roboxtools/AnimationChronometer24FPS/README.md

 # Chronometer for animation

-help to get the timing of movements and action to be transfer to animatic or animation
+help to get the timing of movements and action to be transfer to animatic or animation it count time in FPS min:sec:fps and also total frames

 **ABOUT THE CODE**